What’s the best pillow for breastfeeding?

 When your baby is cluster feeding they will nurse almost non-stop.
 You will want your hands free to play on your phone, eat, drink, and text your spouse or significant other to bring you things lol.
 A nursing pillow is a perfect solution!
 They are designed to help support your baby while they nurse.
 That’s why it’s one of my

 Can’t I just use a regular pillow?
-Do I need a “nursing” pillow?
+Do I need a “nursing” pillow for breastfeeding?

 You can put a regular pillow on your lap to use as a prop.
 However, I think it’s nice to have one that fits around you, this also makes it more suitable for some feeding positions, like the football hold pictured above.

 It’s also nice to have a designated nursing pillow.
 That way you know it’s not had random things spilled on it and won’t get mixed up with other pillows.
 It will be used just for your infant and kept clean for them.

 Can a nursing pillow be used for sleep?